YahyaMohamed3/Dermsense/README.md

 **DermaScan is not a diagnostic tool.** It is intended for educational and pre-screening purposes only.
 Users should consult with a certified dermatologist for any concerns.

 ---

+## will be building Model wont use hugging face